-35. Board of Directors - remuneration and terms of office
+34. Board of Directors - remuneration and terms of office

-35.1 The Council of Governors at a general meeting shall decide the remuneration and allowances, and the other terms and conditions of office, of the Chair and the other Non-Executive Directors.

-35.2 The Trust shall establish a committee of Non-Executive Directors to decide the remuneration and allowances, and the other terms and conditions of office, of the Chief Executive and other Executive Directors.
+- 34.1 The Council of Governors at a general meeting shall decide the remuneration and allowances, and the other terms and conditions of office, of the Chair and the other Non-Executive Directors. - 34.2 The Trust shall maintain a committee of Non-Executive Directors to decide the remuneration and allowances, and the other terms and conditions of office, of the Chief Executive and other Executive Directors.

-36. Registers
+35. Registers

-- 36.1 The Trust shall have- - 36.1.1 a register of Members showing, in respect of each Member, the constituency to which he belongs and, where there are classes within it, the class to which he belongs, - 36.1.2 a register of Governors, - 36.1.3 a register of interests of Governors, - 36.1.4 a register of Directors, and - 36.1.5 a register of interests of Directors.
+- 35.1 The Trust shall have- - 35.1.1 a register of Members showing, in respect of each Member, the constituency to which he belongs and, where there are classes within it, the class to which he belongs, - 35.1.2 a register of Governors, - 35.1.3 a register of interests of Governors, - 35.1.4 a register of Directors, and - 35.1.5 a register of interests of Directors.

-37. Registers - inspection and copies
+36. Registers - inspection and copies

-- 37.1 The Trust shall make the registers specified in paragraph 366 above available for inspection by members of the public, except in the circumstances set out below or as otherwise prescribed by regulations. - 37.2 The Trust shall not make any part of its registers available for inspection by members of the public which shows details of- - 37.2.1 any Member of the Public, Patients and Carers Constituency, or - 37.2.2 any other Member, if he so requests. - 37.3 So far as the registers are required to be made available- - 37.3.1 they are to be available for inspection free of charge at all reasonable times, and - 37.3.2 a person who requests a copy of or extract from the registers is to be provided with a copy or extract. - 37.4 If the person requesting a copy or extract is not a Member, the Trust may impose a reasonable charge for doing so.
+- 36.1 The Trust shall make the registers specified in paragraph 35 above available for inspection by members of the public, except in the circumstances set out below or as otherwise prescribed by regulations. - 36.2 The Trust shall not make any part of its registers available for inspection by members of the public which shows details of any members of the trust if the member so requests-

+36.2.1 any Member of the Public Constituency, or

+36.2.236.2.1 any other Member, if he so requests.

+- 36.3 So far as the registers are required to be made available- - 36.3.1 they are to be available for inspection free of charge at all reasonable times, and - 36.3.2 a person who requests a copy of or extract from the registers is to be provided with a copy or extract. - 36.4 If the person requesting a copy or extract is not a Member, the Trust may impose a reasonable charge for doing so.

-38. Documents available for public inspection
+37. Documents available for public inspection